-Cycling is a great form of exercise, an environmentally friendly mode of transport and a fantastic way to explore Dorset’s coast and countryside.
+Cycling in Dorset is a great opportunity for exercise, an environmentally friendly mode of transport and a fantastic way to explore Dorset’s coast and countryside.
 There are many cycle paths throughout Dorset that connect geological highlights and other points of interest together.
 Whether you want to cycle on roads or on dedicated off-road trails, iCoast helps you plan your day with lots of cycling routes to choose from.
 There are some parts of the coast, such as on busy esplanades, that have restrictions on cycling at certain times of the year.
 These are shown in iCoast.

 The Dorset Cyclists’ Network website has a lot of information useful to local and visiting cyclists.